gongbaodd/gongbaodd.github.io/_docs/2025/08/18/blog-cards.md

 I’m hitting pause on these cards for now, but the story isn’t over.

 - Still want to **tilt multi-line titles** for a poster vibe 🎭
-- Currently, Astro backend handles the SVGs/colors → could be better in a **remark plugin** so everything’s ready at markdown parsing
+- Currently, Astro backend handles the SVGs/colors → could be better in a **remark plugin** so everything’s ready at markdown parsing, In fact, I triggered a performance problem once, which caused about 1 hour of building time 😅.

 Stay tuned – these blog cards might get even snazzier soon! 🚀